mohann-space/HTML-Practice/README.md

 # HTML Practice

 A collection of my HTML practice exercises as I learn web developmemt.
-This repo Documents my progress from basic HTML concepts to more structured web pages.
+This repository Documents my progress from basic HTML concepts to more structured web pages.

 ## Topics Coverd
 - HTML basics